 Whether you work in content marketing, social media, web development, or in any other area of marketing, our go-to SEO glossary will be your brand’s right hand in creating a solid SEO content strategy for dominating page one of Google’s search engine results page.
-The glossary covers SEO basics like keyword research to more technical SEO strategies like indexing your site in the Google Search Console, to off-site tactics like link building.
+The glossary covers SEO basics for strong organic search results, like keyword research to more technical SEO strategies like indexing your site in the Google Search Console, to off-site tactics like link building.
 We dive into SEO nuances like local SEO, white hat, what external linking is to indexing strategies and much more.
-Our glossary will have you walking and talking alongside your favorite search engine’s lingo in no time.
+Our SEO glossary will have you walking and talking alongside your favorite search engine’s lingo in no time.

 · Technical SEO